dromech/ddos_alarm/README.md

 Raises alerts if the number of SYN or UDP packets within a given time window exceeds defined thresholds.

 Anomaly Detection:
 Uses K-Means clustering to analyze traffic patterns and detect anomalies based on historical data.
+* Auto-calibrating parameters based on network traffic patterns
+* Training mode to establish baseline traffic before detection
+* Consecutive anomaly tracking to reduce false positives
+* 3-sigma rule for establishing reliable anomaly boundaries
+* JSON-based persistent storage of traffic patterns across system restarts

 Performance Metrics Logging:
-Logs metrics such as true positives, false positives, false negatives, and detection times into a performance metrics file (performance_metrics.txt).
+Logs metrics such into a performance metrics file (performance_metrics.txt).

 User-Friendly Interface Selection:
 Displays available network interfaces with friendly names and allows the user to select one for monitoring.